 Step 2Send documents

 What is a certified birth certificate?

 A certified copy of a birth certificate is a legal document that people can use as identification proof.
 It is totally different from the certificate of live birth.
-A certified copy can be used to apply for the first drivers licenses, social security cards, passports, visas, marriage certificates, death certificates, genealogy and many other crucial documents and services in the United States.
+A certified copy can be used to apply for the first drivers licenses, social security cards, passports, visas, marriage certificates, divorce certificates, death certificates, genealogy and many other crucial documents and services in the United States.

 To order a copy of your lost birth certificate, the vital statistics office will require the following information to fill the application: